-Imagine a world in which an ordinary energy user, inspired by the decarbonisation effort, requests their energy data be shared with their chosen solar installer.
+Imagine a world in which an ordinary energy user, inspired by decarbonisation efforts, requests their energy data be shared with their chosen solar installer.
 That installer analyses the data for consumption patterns for daily and seasonal trends, and sizes a personalised package specific to the consumer’s household.
 The installer then combines the consumer’s banking data, also made available with consent, and produces safe and affordable finance options.
 This data sharing helps create a self-funding solar installation personalised to the user’s unique needs.
 Win-win!

 This is one scenario envisioned by Consumer Data Right’s Data Standards Body Chair, Andrew Stephens during the development phase of Consumer Data Right (CDR) in Australia in 2018.
 It provides a very realistic example of what we can expect to see in our industry in the coming years.